 Business Process Improvement

-In the next year, the focus of our work shifted to business process improvement.
+In the next year, the focus of our work shifted to core process improvement.
 The strategic plan named two critical business processes that needed an overhaul.
 The first was the project tracking system.
 The basic systems were in place.
 But the system couldn’t tell them the status of each project.
 And there wasn’t enough financial information being fed into the system to enable managers to assess whether a given project was on budget – or in trouble.

 LRI began working with an internal team to blueprint the new tracking process.
 The specific responsibilities of each person at each step were established; inputs and outputs were defined; agreements were hashed out.
 A key realization was that senior managers needed to provide more input in order for the system to work effectively.

 After six months of work and training, the process was rolled out to much fanfare.
 And it worked!
 Of the 60 projects moving through the pipeline at any one time, the agency finally had the ability to look at each project discretely and learn whether it was on schedule and on budget.

 The second process area was performance appraisals.
 The agency had an old way of thinking about performance appraisals – as documents rather than as learning opportunities.
 Working with an internal planning team, we mapped the entire human development life cycle at the agency, starting with employee orientation on Day 1.
 We defined how managers should communicate the agency’s expectations to their employees.
 We vastly simplified the performance appraisals.
 We created a mentoring program.
 We tied it all together into a chart, showing the different moments of learning and development that an employee should experience while working at the agency.